-1811 Separation from the Church of England as ministers are ordained in Bala and Llandeilo.
+1811 Separation from the Church of England as ministers are set apart or ordained in Bala and Llandeilo.

 1823 Confession of Faith drawn up and adopted.